 Today I’m really pleased to share a guest post from fellow writer, Ari Meghlen.
 She has some great tips for keeping your writing projects under control.
 Read on to find out more…

 Keeping the Rabble in Line: How to stick to one story

 A Writer’s Life

 I always knew I was meant to be a writer.
 Even in those very early years when I struggled to read and was way behind, regarding reading levels compared to other children my age.
 After all, my inability to read well never stopped the ideas from coming.

 While I loved to draw and was not bad at it, art never seemed enough to give all these ideas life!
 So, writing was the only way to go.

 I have been blessed (and cursed) with always having ideas.
 Any time I suffered writers block, it was usually due to mental burn-out…

 Welcome back to my on-going Blogger Series, where every Thursday I upload a post with information and tips for those who interested in starting their own blog.
 This week’s post is about the blog post itself.

-This week’s guest post is an interview with writer Lindsey Richardson.
+This week’s guest post is an author interview with the lovely Renee Harless, author of Between the Lines.
 Enjoy!